jcrist/skein/docs/source/quickstart.rst

      queue: default

-- The application starts a single service ``my_service`` on a container using 1 virtual core and 128 MB of memory.
+- The application starts a single service ``my_service`` on a container using 1 virtual core and 128 MiB of memory.

   .. code-block:: yaml